dmnfarrell/dmnfarrell.github.io/_posts/2020-11-15-abm-mesa-network.markdown

             sort_keys=True, indent=4)
 ```

-Now instead of usig a `MultiGrid` class, here we use the `NetworkGrid` class to make the model.
+Now instead of using a `MultiGrid` class, here we use the `NetworkGrid` class to make the model.
 This also requires NetworkX.

 ```python
 class NetworkInfectionModel(Model):